MODEM Conference 2022: Uncharted Journeys

 - The Revd Professor James Woodward, Principal of Sarum College

 - Rt Revd Lusa Nsenga-Ngoy, Bishop of Willesden

 - Jackie Le Fevre, Consultant & Author

 - 21-22 November, Sarum College

 As we chart our way through the Pandemic many are seeking certainty and direction but are finding that the only certainty is uncertainty.
-MODEM’s 2022 conference is an opportunity to explore, from a range of perspectives, our journey forward into the future.
+MODEM’s 2022 conference was an opportunity to explore, from a range of perspectives, our journey forward into the future.